Rewriting The Score, 2019

 Beka Economopoulos and Jason Jones are the co-founders of The Natural History Museum and Not An Alternative, a collective that works at the intersection of art, activism and theory.

-CLIMARTE is calling for artworks of and about trees; trees from the City of Melbourne’s celebrated Urban Forest project.
+'TREE' 11 - 22 October 2022 CLIMARTE presented an exhibition of 25 commissioned artworks that depict and communicate a City of Melbourne’s tree and its experience of life.
+The trees are from the City of Melbourne’s celebrated Urban Forest project.
 Life has a layered dialogue with trees in the city context.
-Trees in urban settings have circumstances not experienced by trees in non urban environments.

 Presenting the work of Australian and international artists across twenty-nine exhibitions and events, ART+CLIMATE=CHANGE explores the power of art to create the empathy, emotional engagement and cultural understanding needed to motivate meaningful change.